Food Safety, Knife Safety, and Grill Safety

 - Cooking must be done at a temperature of 175°F or higher unless you are cooking sous vide, in a vacuum sealed plastic bag hot water bath.
 That means your oven, frying oil, or boiling water must be above 175°F.

 - Cook to the proper temperature.
 I don't care what the cookbooks say, you cannot tell if meat is cooked properly by its color or the color of its juices.
 This is especially important for chicken, turkey, ground meats, and sausage if it is not precooked.
 They are more susceptible to contamination.
 When the meat is done, if you aren't serving it within 60 minutes, you must keep it warmer than 135°F.

 - When handling cooked foods you should use tongs or wear gloves.

 - If cooked meat falls on the ground, for any length of time, even less than five seconds, it should be discarded or washed and then heated to above 165°F on the surface.
 A research paper titled "Residence time and food contact time effects on transfer of Salmonella Typhimurium from tile, wood and carpet: testing the five-second rule" published in the peer-reviewed Journal of Applied Microbiology in 2006 concluded that the five second rule is bogus.
 The team of scientists from Clemson University proved that "Salmonella Typhimurium can survive for up to four weeks on dry surfaces in high-enough populations to be transferred to foods and [it] can be transferred... almost immediately on contact."

 - You must not bring cooked meat to the table on a platter that carried raw meat out to the grill.
 Wash all dishes, knives, tongs, and brushes that have touched raw meat in hot soapy water, preferably a dishwasher.
-This means that if you use tongs to put raw meat on the grill, you must wash them before you use it to turn the meat.
+This means that if you use tongs to put raw meat on the grill and turn it, you must clean tongs to take it off the grill.